mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

     * authorization code flow
         * exchanges an authorization code for a token
             * alongside with app’s Client Secret
-        * steps
-            1. user clicks on a login link in the web application
+        * steps (example with http://grok.com, but it can be any page that allows to log in with google)
+            1. you open the Grok AI site, and you’re not logged in
+            1. you click "Continue with Google"
-            1. user is redirected to an OAuth authorization server
+            1. Grok AI redirects your browser to Google’s OAuth authorization endpoint with:
-            1. user provides credentials
+                * client_id (identifies Grok AI)
+                * redirect_uri (back to Grok AI)
+                * response_type=code
+                * scope (e.g., email, profile)
+                * state (CSRF protection)
+            1. Google shows the login screen
+            1. you enter your credentials and approve access for Grok AI
                 * typically, the user is shown a list of permissions that will be granted
-            1. user is redirected to the application, with a one-time short-lived authorization code
+            1. Google redirects your browser back to Grok AI, to the registered redirect_uri, with a code=abc123 in the URL
-                * authorization code will be available in the `code` URL parameter
+                * authorization code is in the `code` URL parameter
-                    * from specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
+                    * specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
                 * why authorization code is returned and not the token itself?
-                    * prevents replay attacks
                     * note that authorization code is used exactly once
                         * in many scenarios that an attacker might get access to the code, it's already been exchanged for an access token and therefore useless
-            1. app receives the user’s authorization code
-                * forwards it along with the Client ID and Client Secret, to the OAuth authorization server
+            1. Grok AI's backend receives this code and makes a secure request to Google's token endpoint
+                * including
+                    * code
+                    * client_id and client_secret
+                    * same redirect_uri
                 * why to not pass client secret in the first step?
                     * keeps sensitive information (client secret) from the browser
-                            * you could not trust the client (user/his browser which try to use you application)
+                    * no trust to the client (user/his browser)
-            1. authorization server sends an ID Token, Access Token, and an optional Refresh Token
+            1. Google returns an Access Token, ID Token and an optional Refresh Token to Grok AI’s backend
                 * refresh tokens
                     * token that doesn’t expire is too powerful
                     * to obtain a new access token, the client can rerun the flow